boboldehampsink/cronjob/README.md

 ```
 This will have the effect to prepend your cronjob by a "#" in your crontab when persisting it.

+## Todo
+ - Create ElementType to manage cronjobs from the CP

+## Changelog
+#### 0.1.0
+ - Initial release that allows you to manage cronjobs programmatically

 ## Credits
 Based on [TiBeN/CrontabManager](https://github.com/TiBeN/CrontabManager)